 Blissey and Chansey are perhaps the most notable counters for Raikou, as is the case with many special attackers.
 Raikou has trouble getting past either of these Pokemon without significant amounts of Calm Mind boosts.
 Specially defensive Hippowdon can handle even a Choice Specs-boosted Hidden Power Ice and threaten back with Earthquake.
 It can also change the weather to sandstorm, alleviating the threat of Weather Ball.
 As Raikou can not run every coverage move at once, several other Pokemon are capable of handling it depending on which combination of moves it chooses.
 If Raikou is not running Hidden Power Grass, Gastrodon and Quagsire can easily handle almost anything that Raikou can dish out and threaten back with STAB Ground moves.
 Tyranitar is gravely threatened by Aura Sphere, but otherwise it switches in fairly easily and can heavily damage Raikou with Stone Edge or Crunch.
 Kyurem-B's bulk lets it easily handle anything besides Aura Sphere and severely damage or OHKO Raikou with its Dragon STAB.
 Ferrothorn fears nothing from Raikou bar Aura Sphere and Weather Ball on sun teams while it can 2HKO Raikou with Power Whip or 3HKO with Gyro Ball.
 Celebi can handle sets that rely on Weather Ball in rain for coverage against Ground-type Pokemon and do not run Signal Beam, and Latias can handle those plus the variants that run Weather Ball in sun.

 There are several other Pokemon that make excellent checks.
 Dugtrio is one of the most dangerous Pokemon for Raikou to have to face.
 It can outspeed any non-Choice Scarf Raikou, trap it with Arena Trap, and knock it out with STAB Earthquake, so it is best to try to remove opposing Dugtrio before attempting a sweep.
 Heatran lacks reliable recovery to switch in constantly, but it can handle anything bar Aura Sphere and Weather Ball in rain and either hurt Raikou with Earth Power or phaze it out with Roar, possibly ending a Calm Mind sweep.
 Abomasnow can generally take any hit besides Aura Sphere and Signal Beam, while dealing considerable damage with Wood Hammer or Earthquake.
 Mamoswine also does not like Aura Sphere nor Weather Ball depending on the weather, but besides that it handles the BoltBeam combination with ease and can OHKO with Earthquake.
-Landorus and Garchomp are two fast Ground-types that can outspeed Rash Raikou variants and threaten with their STAB Ground attacks.
-Even if Raikou is using a Timid nature, both of these Pokemon, as well as Landorus-T, can easily check Raikou with Choice Scarf sets.
+Garchomp is a fast Ground-type that can outspeed Rash Raikou variants and threaten with its STAB Ground attacks.
+Even if Raikou is using a Timid nature, Garchomp, as well as Landorus-T, can easily check Raikou with Choice Scarf sets.

 Raikou gets Volt Absorb from the Dream World, and it will be a great ability for Raikou once it is released.
 However, unless it is released alongside Weather Ball and Aura Sphere, it would be illegal with these two coverage moves.
 Still, the extra healing can be very useful for Raikou whenever it can switch into an opposing Electric-type attack, and it would definitely be more useful than Pressure.